WePOINTS/WePOINTS/README.md

 ## Introduction

 We foresee a future where content understanding and generation are seamlessly unified within a single model.
 To this end, we have launched the WePOINTS project.
 WePOINTS is a suite of multimodal models designed to create a unified framework that accommodates various modalities.
-These models are being developed by researchers at WeChat AI, leveraging the latest advancements in vision-language models and cutting-edge techniques.
+These models are being developed by researchers at WeChat AI, leveraging the latest advancements and cutting-edge techniques in multimodal models.

 ## Model Zoo